Nine host cities announced for 2023 Women's World Cup - WHIZ News

 This World Cup will also be the first to feature 32 teams, up from the 24 that participated in the 2019 women’s tournament in France.
 The U.S. women’s national team is the defending champion.

-The schedule for the event will be announced later this year, FIFA said in announcing the host cities Wednesday.
+The schedule for the event will be announced later this year, FIFA said in announcing the host cities Wednesday in Zurich.
 The selection follows an eighth-month process with the member federations from each country.

 “Building on the incredible success of France 2019 both on and off the pitch, the FIFA Women’s World Cup 2023 and nine host cities across Australia and New Zealand will not only showcase the world’s very best players, but will also provide a powerful platform to unite and inspire people, transform lives and create a lasting legacy for women’s football in Australia and New Zealand and around the world,” FIFA President Gianni Infantino said in a prepared statement.